-The contractor must submit to the resident engineer Form CEM-2406, "Monthly DBE Payment" each month by the 15th.
+The contractor must submit to the resident engineer Form CEM-2406, "Monthly Disadvantaged Business Enterprise (DBE) Payment" each month by the 15th.
 The form must include:

 - Items of work performed by DBE

 - DBE business name and address

 - DBE certification number

 - Date of payment

 - Amount paid

 - Total paid

-- · Whether payment was final
+- Whether payment was final

 - Any comments

-Once received a copy must be sent to the Office of Civil Rights by email at Business.Support.Unit@dot.ca.gov.
+Once received, a copy must be sent to the Office of Civil Rights by email to Business.Support.Unit@dot.ca.gov.